 Biochemical endocrinology and metabolism

-The aim of our research group is to explore metabolic aberrations in endocrine diseases for the identification and validation of new biomarkers.
+The aim of this research group is to explore metabolic aberrations in endocrine diseases for the identification and validation of new biomarkers.

-We use transcriptomic, proteomic and metabolomic approaches in close collaboration with the Deptartment of Endocrinology, Oslo University Hospital.
+We use transcriptomic, proteomic and metabolomic approaches in close collaboration with the Dept of Endocrinology, Oslo University Hospital(OUS).

 Finding new biomarkers

-- Proteomic / metabolomic profiling of human insulin producing cells aiming at discovering biomarkers for cell mass / function
+Proteomic / metabolomic profiling of human insulin producing cells aiming at discovering biomarkers for cell mas / function

 - Functional studies of genetic modifications in thyroid hormone resistance